The Silent Hearing of the Lord's People

 The Lord's people must be silent, listen, and obey because covenant belonging is inseparable from submission to His voice.

-9 Moses and the Levitical priests spoke to all Israel, saying, “Be silent and listen, Israel!
-Today you have become the people of Yahweh your God.
+9 Then Moses and the Levitical priests spoke to all Israel: “Be silent, O Israel, and listen!
+This day you have become the people of the LORD your God.

-10 You shall therefore obey Yahweh your God’s voice, and do his commandments and his statutes, which I command you today.”
+10 You shall therefore obey the voice of the LORD your God and follow His commandments and statutes I am giving you today.”

 The LORD's people must be silent, listen, and obey because covenant belonging is inseparable from submission to His voice.